MDH-GD-1022/documentation/docs/achievement-system/Stats.md

 ```

 ### What if the stat doesn't exist yet?
-If the stat you want to update doesn't yet exist, you can use the `TeySetStat` method.
+If the stat you want to update doesn't yet exist, you can use the `TrySetStat` method.
 ```cs
 public void SpillTea()
 {